18/03/2026

 Custom size curtains for renters with awkward windows

-If that sounds familiar, you are not looking for generic curtain advice.
-You are looking for custom size curtains that fit unusual openings, work with renter-safe hardware, and still look intentional.
-This guide walks through the three awkward setups renters deal with most often: oversized apartment windows, open closet openings, and awkward bathroom windows.
-You will learn what to measure, when to use one panel or two, where cafe curtains make sense, and when a shade is the better call.
+This guide walks through three common rental challenges: oversized apartment windows, open closet openings, and awkward bathroom windows.
+You will learn what to measure, when to use one panel or two, where cafe curtains make sense, and when a shade may be the better choice.

-Why custom size curtains work better for renters
+Why custom size curtains work well for renters

-A standard panel can work on a normal bedroom window with a conventional rod and generous wall space.
-Rental openings are often the opposite.
-The window may be too wide for one ready-made panel, the closet may sit in a tight alcove, or the bathroom may need privacy without a full-length treatment.
+A ready-made panel may work on a simple bedroom window.
+Rental openings are often harder.
+The window may be extra wide, the closet may sit in a tight alcove, or the bathroom may need only lower-half privacy.
+When the size is almost right but not quite, the whole setup can look like a temporary fix.

-Custom sizing solves the "almost fits" problem before it starts.
-Instead of settling for a panel that is a little too short, a little too narrow, or too bulky for the space, you choose the width, drop, panel count, and lining around the opening you actually have.
-That matters even more when you are using a tension rod or no-drill bracket because those solutions usually give you less room to hide bad proportions.
+Custom sizing helps solve that problem before installation.
+Instead of accepting panels that are too short, too narrow, or too bulky, you can choose the width, drop, panel count, and lining around the opening you actually have.

-If you are already working with a tricky opening, start with the TheHues curtain measurement guide before you choose fabric or hardware.
-It will save you from solving the wrong problem first.
+If you are working with a tricky opening, start with the TheHues curtain measurement guide before choosing fabric or hardware.
+Accurate measurements will help you solve the right problem first.

 Custom size curtains for oversized apartment windows